-Truck Sea Air ctrans M ^{Intl} 500 504.2 1,380.1
+Truck Sea Air ctrans M ^{Intl} 500 504.2 1380.1

-Additionally, ttrans^{Dom} and speed of railway are estimated by the same dataset and the same estimating equation.
-Due to the minimal usage of railways in international transactions in the dataset, we adopted the same value for the time and cost of international transactions as in trucks from Table A9.
-Finally, we set the cost per km as half the value of road transport.14
+Additionally, ttrans^{Dom} and the railway speed are estimated by the same dataset and the same estimating equation.
+Due to the minimal use of railways in international transactions in the dataset, we adopt the same value for the time and cost of international transactions as in trucks from Table A9.
+Finally, we set the cost per km as half the value of road transport.^e